 Contingent reinforcement is rooted in the theory of operant conditioning, a concept developed by psychologist B.F.
 Skinner.
 Operant conditioning explains how rewards and punishments influence behaviors.

-Edward Thorndike, who introduced the “Law of Effect,” also had an important influence on this theory.
+Edward Thorndike, the psychologist who introduced the “Law of Effect,” also had an important influence on this theory.
 The Law of Effect states that behaviors followed by satisfying outcomes are strengthened, while those followed by discomfort are weakened.
 Skinner built on Thorndike’s ideas to further develop his ideas of operant conditioning and the impact of contingent reinforcement.

 These theories highlight how behavior can be shaped and maintained through reinforcement.
 They form the basis for many practical applications in education, therapy, and everyday life.
 Understanding this background helps students grasp why contingent reinforcement is a fundamental concept in behavior psychology.